 \subsection{Extraction}

-After the summarization process, we obtain a summary that contains the required information.
-However, the summary also includes a considerable amount of additional information besides the desired value.
-In order to reduce the computational burden, eliminate irrelevant information, and improve the accuracy and efficiency of downstream tasks, it becomes essential to filter the keyword's corresponding numerical value from the final summary.
+After the summarization, we obtain a summary that contains the keyword's value along with a considerable amount of irrelevant information.
+To eliminate irrelevant information and improve the accuracy and efficiency of downstream tasks, it becomes essential to extract the numerical value.

-To achieve this, we use LLMs once again to extract the value from the summary, as illustrated in the Extraction module of Figure~\ref{fig:framework}.
-The prompt used in this extraction process can be found in Appendix~\ref{app: Extraction Prompt}.
-Leveraging the power of few-shot learning, LLMs can accurately filter the necessary numerical value.
-Recent advances in few-shot learning have demonstrated the effectiveness of this approach in various NLP tasks, which reinforces the feasibility of our method \cite{wei2023chainofthought}.
+As shown in the Extraction module of \autoref{fig:framework}, LLMs are utilized to extract the value from the summary.
+By leveraging the \textit{Extraction Prompt}, LLMs can accurately achieve this goal.